pmckenz1/poolparty/README.md

-# `poolparty`:
+# poolparty:

-Aliquoting small pools of gametes before sequencing to infer a recombination map.
+A method that uses repeated aliquoting of small numbers of gametes before sequencing to infer a recombination map.